0x00000FF/0x00000FF/README.md

 * Mitigation in Web Applications

   Modern web technology relies on many of base systems and it makes the entire system highly vulnerable and makes a lot of attack surfaces.
 How can we mitigate them and eliminate the vulnerabilities?
-* Vulnerability Research & Exploitations in Every Computer Systems
+* Vulnerability Research & Exploitations

   Every system have at least one vulnerabilities; Find it and weaponize, or neutralize it as soon as possible.
 * RISC Architectures(Especially ARM and RISC-V)